Doctors Note Logo

 ✅ Step 3: Consider Broader Causes

-If respiratory symptoms are lingering, you may benefit from an online symptom check for Mycoplasma Infection before your visit.
+If respiratory symptoms are lingering and you're unsure what's causing them, you can use a free AI symptom checker to better understand your symptoms before your visit.
 It can help guide a more focused conversation with your doctor.

 ✅ Step 4: Support Your Immune System